 //This will cause a SyntaxError person.name-test = 'LeBron James';

 If you attempt to use a space in the property name, you will probably get the following error:

 In order to use spaces or hyphens in your object property names, you must use the square bracket approach:

 //Using a space in a property name. person["name test"] = 'LeBron James';

-By wrapping my new property name in quotes and square brackets, I was able to use a space character.
+By wrapping my new property name in quotes and square brackets, we were able to use a space character.